 Pro Tip: If you live in an area with heavy snow, increase the pitch to 3:12 or 4:12.
 A steeper slope helps snow slide off, preventing heavy weight from collapsing your rafters.

-Material Differences for a 10×12 Lean-To Shed Build
+Material differences required for a 10×12 Lean-To Shed Build

 While the floor frame (pressure-treated 2x6s) and wall studs (2x4s) are identical to other sheds, the roof list changes: